We work around the clock

 - Client details – the name and address of the client and property.

-- Purpose of the report – whether it has been requested by the client or suggested by the contractor, it will be detailed here.
+- Purpose of the report – whether it has been requested by the client or suggested by the contractor.

 - Details of installation – this includes the address of the premises, the type of premises it is (industrial, commercial, residential), the age of previous installations and the date of previous inspections.